 Myrle is a software architect with 20 years of experience developing APIs and scalable systems in Java and C++.
-She's exuberant about open source and passionate about financial inclusion.
-Myrle is a co-founder of Zingr, a digital remittances company working to bring financial services to the unbanked in the Caribbean.
+She's exuberant about open source and passionate about making software that solves important problems facing humanity.

 Isabel Drost-Fromm is Open Source Strategist at Europace AG Germany.
 She's a member of the Apache Software Foundation, co-founder of Apache Mahout and mentored several incubating projects.
 Isabel is interested in all things FOSS, search and text mining with a decent machine learning background.
 True to the nature of people living in Berlin she loves having friends fly in for a brief visit - as a result she co-founded and is still one of the creative heads behind Berlin Buzzwords, a tech conference on all things search, scale and storage.

 Over the course of 20 years of industry experience, Josh has spent time in various roles and companies in both North America and Europe.
 He maintains a broad base of experience and knowledge, combined with various areas of depth such as team leadership, data science, distributed systems, software engineering and agile development practices.
 Josh likes working on effective data-driven products as much as building strong teams and organisations.
 Josh believes that Open Source plays a crucial role in today's economy and technology landscape and is eager to participate in the conversation of how Open Source evolves.